 Volunteer event: Get coworkers together for a day or an hour of volunteering!
 Partner with a local volunteer organization for greater interaction with Americans.

 Game day: Bring board games to the office like Apples-to-Apples, Monopoly, Pictionary, or Scrabble.

 At the end of the program, consider hosting a going-away party to show your appreciation for your participants’ hard work.
 Their American colleagues may appreciate saying goodbye as well!

 International participants are likely to encounter some difficulties adjusting to living and working in the U.S.

 A participant may soon realize that the familiar signs of home and their automatic responses for meeting situations of daily life may not be applicable in the U.S. Climate, food, landscapes, people and their ways of doing things may all seem strange.
 English ability may not serve the participant as well as they expected.
 They may feel the pressures of fast-paced life in a busy city in the U.S.

 Since some participants are here for a relatively short time, the degree of culture shock could be quite minimal; however, employers should at least expect a short transitional period while participants “warm up” to their new life in the U.S.

 Signs of Culture Shock

-The participant may feel isolated and frustrated.
-He or she may become nervous and/or excessively tired or may sleep a lot, even after recovering from jet lag.
+Feeling isolated and frustrated: Participants may become nervous and/or excessively tired.
+They may sleep a lot, even after they have recovered from jet lag.
 Normal, minor irritations may make a participant overly upset.

 Coping With Culture Shock